Table of Contents

 What’s the trick?

 The biggest difference from the traditional electronic wallet is that cryptocurrency wallet does not store your money in one place, it provides you with the access to your public keys and private keys and transaction records on different blockchains.
 Everything related to crypto is happening on the blockchain: for example, when somebody is sending you a cryptocurrency, the person simply signs off the ownership to your wallet address.
-A new block appears in blockchain, gets confirmations, and your wallet shows your new balance.
+A new block appears in the blockchain, gets confirmations, and your wallet shows your new balance.

 Public & Private keys — What is it?